hashicorp/consul/website/source/docs/agent/http.html.markdown

 whitespace removed.
 By adding "?pretty" to the HTTP request URL, formatted JSON will be returned.

+## ACLs

+Several endpoints in Consul use or require ACL tokens to operate.
+An agent can be configured to use a default token in requests using the `acl_token` configuration option.
+However, the token can also be specified per-request by using the "?token=" query parameter.
+This will take precedence over the default token.

 ## KV

 The KV endpoint is used to expose a simple key/value store.
 This can be used